HOME cs.uu.nl

 ``Exploring the Scientific Nature of the Information and Computing Sciences''

-Computer science (or: Informatics) has branched out to every facet of science, industry, business and society.
-Innovations continuously challenge the understanding of the field as a science.
-What is its scientific core?
-What are its fundamental questions?
+Computer science (Informatics) has far-reaching effects on all facets of science and society.
+New developments continue to challenge our understanding of the field.
+How are its scientific foundations evolving?
 What can the computational lens tell us about the world?
-The Center focuses on (a) the computational models and theories for understanding advanced IT systems and their foundation, and (b) the philosophical investigations of informatics as part of the philosophy of science.
+How does it shape our algorithmic society?
+Our research focuses on (a) the models and theories for understanding and designing complex algorithmic systems, and (b) the philosophy of computing, as part of the philosophy of science.

-The Center for Philosophy of Computer Science is headed by professor Jan van Leeuwen, and is part of the Department of Information and Computing Sciences of Utrecht University.
+The Center for Philosophy of Computer Science is led by professor Jan van Leeuwen and is part of the division `Algorithms' of the Department of Information and Computing Sciences of Utrecht University.

 Research

-We have a long-standing interest in the algorithmics and applied philosophy of the information and computing sciences, the implications and trends of ICT, and their application in industry and society.
-See also our research on algorithm design and analysis in the Center for Algorithmic Systems.
+We have a long-standing interest in the theories, algorithms and philosophy of the information and computing sciences and their application in science, industry, the algorithmic economy, and society.

 News